This search includes results that are not relevant to tricks or sleights (e.g. columns, reviews, articles, ...). Click here to hide these results.

 26

-Herb Zarrow Revolving Aces four times Christ Force
+Herb Zarrow Revolving Aces four times riffle-stop to locate Aces (Christ Force type procedure)

 Jack Miller, Al Koran Lazy Man's Card Trick